-3-5 July 2013 - International Energy Policy (For the Ministry of Foreign Affairs)
+3-5 July 2014 - International Energy Policy (for the Ministry of Foreign Affairs)

-CIEP also facilitated a two day training programme for the Diplomatic Institute to the Ministry of Foreign Affairs of the Republic of Bulgaria in Sofia (30 September - 2 October 2013), and a one-day training for the Diplomatic Institute of the Ministry of Foreign Affairs in Kosovo .
+CIEP also facilitated a two day training programme for the Diplomatic Institute to the Ministry of Foreign Affairs of the Republic of Bulgaria in Sofia (30 September - 2 October 2014).

-CIEP organised several trainings modules on European Energy policy for the Florence School of Regulation and the Energy Regulatory Regional Association in Budapest.
+CIEP organised several trainings modules on European Energy policy for the Florence School of Regulation (26 March, 6 June, 23 June and 6/7 October 2014) and the Energy Regulatory Regional Association in Budapest (25 June and 23 September 2014).

-CIEP also ran a course on Global gas business and European gas supply security at the Energy Master programme of SciecesPo in Paris.
+CIEP also ran a course on Global gas business and European gas supply security at the Energy Master programme of SciecesPo in Paris from January-March 2014.

-CIEP also contributed with an energy case to the training of Dutch junior diplomats of Institute Clingendael, numerous lectures in other diplomatic training courses of Institute Clingendael, and to training modules of the Energy Delta Institute and Energy Academy Europe in Groningen.
+CIEP also contributed with an energy case to the training of Dutch junior diplomats of Institute Clingendael, numerous lectures in other diplomatic training courses of Institute Clingendael, and to training modules of the Energy Delta Institute in Groningen.